Courland Pocket: Western sources

-Stalin had initially been intent on destroying the German forces in Courland, reporting in September 1944 that he was "mopping up" in the Baltics, and in November, that the Germans were "now being hammered to a finish."
+Joseph Stalin had initially been intent on destroying the German forces in Courland, reporting in September 1944 that he was "mopping up" in the Baltics, and in November, that the Germans were "now being hammered to a finish."
 As late as March 1945, Stalin was still making claims that German forces in Courland would soon be defeated.
 This victory was necessary, in Stalin's eyes, to re-establish Soviet control over its 1941 frontiers following the annexation of the Baltic states.

-The Soviets launched six offensives to defeat the German Army Group Courland.
+The Soviets launched six offensives to defeat Army Group Courland.
 Throughout the campaign against the Courland pocket, Soviet forces did not advance more than 25 miles anywhere along the front, ending no more than a few kilometers forward of their original positions after seven months of conflict.
 The Soviet operations were hampered by the difficult terrain and bad weather.

-The German army group reported inflicting heavy losses on the Soviets.
+Army Group Courland reported inflicting heavy losses on the Soviets.
 However, in the absence of heavy weaponry and a near total lack of air support, total German casualties in Courland were heavy as well, and estimated to be over 150,000.

+According to Robert Forczyk, the Battle of Courland was very costly for the Soviets, who lost over 1,000 tanks there.

 The withdrawal of Soviet units starting from December 1944 indicates that the Soviet command did not consider Courland to be as important as other sectors of the Eastern Front.
 Destroying the German forces there was not worth the effort and the goal was now to keep them from breaking out.
 The next three offensives were most likely intended to prevent the evacuation of German troops by sea.
 By the start of April 1945, the Soviets viewed the German forces in Courland as not much more than self-supporting prisoners.

 Aftermath

 On 9 May 1945, General Ivan Bagramyan accepted the surrender of German forces at Ezere Manor in southwest Latvia.
-According to Russian records, 146,000 German and Latvian troops were taken prisoner, including 28 generals and 5,083 officers, and taken to camps in the USSR interior and imprisoned for years.
-Current scholarship puts the count of those surrendering at about 190,000: 189,112 Germans including 42 generals—among them the German commander, Carl Hilpert, who died in Soviet captivity in 1947—and approximately 14,000 Latvians.
+According to Russian records, 146,000 German and Latvian troops were taken prisoner, including 28 generals and 5,083 officers, and taken to camps in the Soviet interior and imprisoned for years.
+Current scholarship puts the count of those surrendering at about 190,000: 189,112 Germans including 42 generals — among them Hilpert, who was executed for war crimes after trial in Soviet captivity in 1947—and approximately 14,000 Latvians.
 The Soviets detained all males between the ages of 16 and 60, and conducted widespread deforestation campaigns, burning tracts of forest to flush out resisters.